saschagrunert/git-journal/README.md

 sudo pacman -S rust cargo
 ```

+For a super easy installation it is also possible to use [rustup](https://rustup.rs/).
 Once these two dependencies are installed, _git-journal_ can be installed via:

 ```terminal
 cargo install git-journal